domeengine/dome/docs/modules/input.md

 You can use a game pad as input for your games.
 DOME expects a game pad similar to those used by popular games consoles, with a D-Pad, face buttons, triggers and analog sticks.

+DOME does not support hot-plugging.
+A gamepad has to be plugged in before the application starts up in order to be read.
+If it is disconnected, the game will no longer be able to read it's values, even if it is plugged in.

 ### Static Methods

 #### `static discover(): List<Number>`